ameeshahabeeb369-lang/iiitk-Dating-app/README.md

-# iiitk-Dating-app
+# iiitk-app
-This is not a dating app
+This is not a app